diamondTheRat/haram-script/readme.md

 # Credits
 Made by me because I have no inspiration, no skill, no life, no bitches, only hampter.

+# Future plans for haram script
+- better errors instead of using normal python ones because they don't really tell you what the issue is or where it is.
+- error handling.
+- qol improvements like a way to know what variable you're using at a certain point in the code.
+- redo the interpreter eventually.
+The parser is ALMOST perfect(it doesn't warn you if you mess up your code and doesn't handle EOF correctly) but the interpreter is awful.
+- attempt to improve performance by preprocessing some values.
+- better importing, currently it uses more memory than it should.

 # Flow
 1. initiate variables
 2. select a variable